asdkhan12/SmartAG-Advisory/README.md

 # By Asad Khan and Minh Nyguen

 The Smart Agriculture Advisory System is a responsive, web-based dashboard designed to empower small scale farmers with precise, real time weather insights and actionable farming recommendations.
 By integrating the Weatherstack API as well as WeatherAPI, the platform displays up to the minute data on temperature, humidity, wind speed, precipitation and 7-day forecasts.
-It then generates tailored irrigation schedules, planting/harvest advisories, and extreme weather alerts—helping farmers optimize water use, plan fieldwork, and mitigate climate related risks
+It then generates tailored irrigation schedules, planting/harvest advisories, and extreme weather alerts helping farmers optimize water use, plan fieldwork, and mitigate climate related risks